wunderlicht/logFaker/README.md

 # A trivial tool to fake log output on STDOUT

-It shuffels one of the 'systems'
+It shuffels one of the 'systems' (emitters)
 httpd, builder, fluxcomp, core, or coffeemaker
 with one of the levels
 DEBUG, INFO, WARN, ERROR, or FATAL